DIDSR/HTT.home/assets/pages/process-guides/caMicro-ProcessGuide.md

     ![caMicroscope Module](/pdfs-images/camic-processGuide/camic-annotateMod.jpg)

-3. Click the “ROIs Evaluation” to select the collection you would like to complete (example below: “Feedback Test 1”).
+3. Click the “ROIs Evaluation” to select the collection you would like to complete (example below: “HTT-pivotal-batch001” and “Feedback Test 1”).

     ![caMicroscope Collection](/pdfs-images/camic-processGuide/camic-collection.jpg)